magdesign/PocketVJ-CP-v3/ROADMAP.md

 - Autostart to sound analyzer (cava)  <br />

 ### Others:<br />
+- add support for infrared transmitter boards to remotely turn on/off TV's and Projectors without RJ45. <br />
 - add download button to get the TouchOSC file from the CP directly. <br />
 - temporary shutdown webserver function to gain more ressources when using OSC or pixi.
 - check if changes in htaccess file can help resolving functions e.g. 2.0.0.100/update <br />